AhmedKamran1/website-builder-playground/TRACK.md

 - default behaviour implementation and code design if editing area is directly accessed? //solution is not possible //ASK
 - navbar pre-fetch problem?
 - image pallete and similar properties like used in gridimages are slightly different what to do?
-- SectionGridImage.js and SectionGridButton.js me jugaar
+- SectionGridImage.js and SectionGridButton.js and SectionGridPrice.js me jugaar
 - 2 types of same pallete one for grid and other for non-grid
 - button styles should have bold/italic text options?
 - in whole project index is utilized as key while mapping whhich is not recommended